AckerlyXu/heima/articles/hdinsight/hdinsight-os-patching.md

 When using this script requires the following information:
 1. The script location: https://hdiconfigactions.blob.core.windows.net/linuxospatchingrebootconfigv01/os-patching-reboot-config.sh.
      HDInsight uses this URI to find and run the script on all the virtual machines in the cluster.

 2. The cluster node types that the script is applied to: headnode, workernode, zookeeper.

- > [AZURE.NOTE]
+ > [!NOTE]
  > This script must be applied to all node types in the cluster.
 If it is not applied to a node type, then the virtual machines for that node type will continue to use the previous patching schedule.
 >